att-comdev/dockerfiles/kolla-builder/README.md

 Disclaimer: I would recommend not trying this in production.
 This is just for demonstration purposes.
 It's quite 'hacky'.

 # Instructions
 Please have a look at the Dockerfile.
-We're building off of the "Docker-in-Docker" ("dind") concepts that Jenins and many others use.
+We're building off of the "Docker-in-Docker" ("dind") concepts that Jenkins and many others use.
 In this case, we're building containers from the Kolla project (which could be subject to change).
 The variables work like this:

 ```
 docker run -d --privileged \